osamja/my-personal-website/docs/backlog.md

 * Maybe we could pull changes from Git or Changelog and have link to newly changed content
 - Add linkedin section to professional page
 - Import a timeline react component
-- [EPIC] Add text to pages to give user context
 - Add travel video to each place
     1. Create cuzco travel video
 - Fix image in box issue where box is slightly larger than image